Particl-Community/academy/in-depth/indepth_mp_moderation.rst

 The delisting threshold is the agreed upon point requirement for a listing to remain on the marketplace.
 When a listing accumulates more downvotes than the agreed upon threshold, it gets deleted from the marketplace for everyone.

 This threshold is adjustable and collectively agreed upon by the community.
-It's also possible to manually change the delisting threshold of your own client by modifying the correct Particl Desktop configuration file on your computer.
-This doesn't affect the threshold of other people, but it can allow you to make quick changes, if needed, without having to wait for a new Particl Desktop client update to change the threshold.
+It's also possible to manually change the delisting threshold of your own client by modifying the correct :term:`Particl Desktop` configuration file on your computer.
+This doesn't affect the threshold of other people, but it can allow you to make quick changes, if needed, without having to wait for a new :term:`Particl Desktop` client update to change the threshold.

 The delisting threshold is currently set at |Threshold|, which means a listing has to get a moderation score (upvote/downvote ratio) of |Threshold| to be taken off the Particl network.